-Our professional development opportunities are designed to support powerful learning experiences that connect to students’ lives and communities.
+Our professional development opportunities are designed to support place-based, culturally responsive learning experiences that connect to students’ lives and communities.
 In this time of increasing awareness and activism, we are joining with teachers in working to address the vast racial, economic, and environmental disparities in our communities and classrooms.

-Through our courses, workshops, and focused 1:1 supports (including individualized planning sessions), we hope that you’ll join us in creating community, sharing resources, and building a way forward together within the unpredictable landscape of remote teaching and learning, collective anti-racist action, and a growing commitment to addressing climate change through an intersectional lens.
+Through our courses, workshops, and individualized planning sessions, we hope that you’ll join us in creating community, sharing resources, and building a way forward together within the unpredictable landscape of remote teaching and learning, collective anti-racist action, and a growing commitment to addressing climate change through an intersectional lens.

 – Chantal Fleck, 2nd and 3rd Grade Teacher, Emerald Heights Elementary School